pzel/assert-polyml/README.md

 `left` if it's equal to `right`, but if the two operands are *not* equal, it will fail the entire test case.

-Useful for getting around match exhaustiveness warnings when doing 'assertion-style' match-based testing, like in Erlang.
+Useful for getting around match exhaustiveness warnings when you want match-based assertions throughout your test, like in Erlang.
 This approach is problematic in Standard ML, because "assertively" matching on expected values will generate "Matches are not exhaustive" messages, like below: